collingreen/djeroku/README.md

 Virtualenv
 ----------
-Virtualenv allows you to make a little self contained sandbox for each of your projects, allowing each one to have it's own installations of all the libraries and tools.
-This sounds like wasted effort and space, but what it ACTUALLY does is gives you precise control over what is being used (which --CAN-- differ between projects!
+Virtualenv allows you to make a little self contained sandbox for each of your projects, allowing each one to have its own installations of all the libraries and tools.
+This sounds like wasted effort and space, but what it ACTUALLY does is gives you precise control over what is being used (which *CAN* and *WILL* differ between projects!
 Some tools REQUIRE different versions of various 3rd party tools!).
 More importantly, this enables you as the developer to sync up other developer environments with the same versions of everything (a DAUNTING task manually, even if you DO remember to check every version